diespinoza/arduino-node-server/ardunio/README.md

    - Reads in one character at a time before looping again
 - Do you need to skip the http headers from the wificlient input stream?
   - Yes, the input to the arduinoJson library should only be json. otherwise it won't work
+- What does the `F()` function do when inside of a `Serial.print()`?
+  - It moves constant strings to memory instead of ram.
+This will take up more program space but free up dynamic memory (ram).

 ### Example for arduinoJson libray use from the web assistant